fsolt/fsolt.github.io/_posts/2017-04-14-reviewing-workshop.md

 Political Methodologist 23(1), Special Issue on Peer Review, especially Nyhan's "Checklist Manifesto"

 check #BeReviewer1 on Twitter, and be sure to read [Thomas Leeper's manifesto that started it all](http://thomasleeper.com/2016/08/be-reviewer-one/)

+<a id="note1" href="#note1ref"><sup>1</sup></a> I've settled on always writing reviews with the assumption that the piece is co-authored and that the appropriate pronoun is therefore "they."